rohitkannan/rohitkannan.github.io/_pages/cv.md

   * Petter E. Nordby, “Optimization of flexible renewable energy systems under uncertainty”, Master’s thesis, Dept. of Energy & Process Engineering, NTNU, 2021.
 Supervisors: Truls Gundersen, Johannes Jäschke, and Avinash S. R. Subramanian
 * Invited Peer-Reviewer for Operations Research, Mathematical Programming, Journal of Global Optimization, Journal of Optimization Theory and Applications, Optimization Methods and Software, Computational Optimization and Applications, Set-Valued and Variational Analysis, INFORMS Journal on Optimization, Computers and Chemical Engineering, Industrial and Engineering Chemistry Research, American Control Conference, Power Systems Computation Conference
 * Session Chair, Computational Stochastic Programming, INFORMS 2018
-* Organizer of monthly teleconference meetings on optimization under uncertainty (Nov.
+* Organizer of monthly teleconference meetings on optimization under uncertainty (15 participants) as part of the <a href = "https://www.mcs.anl.gov/MACSER/" target="_blank">DOE MACSER Project</a> (Nov.
 2018 to Nov.
 2020)
 * Designed and demonstrated science experiments in underprivileged schools for the NSS at IIT Madras, 2008